TNG/ArchUnit/README.md

 dynamic way.
 An use case could be to draw some diagrams of failed rules, or report failures to some custom system.

-ArchUnit uses the standard Java `ServiceLoader` mechanism.
-I.e. to register a custom extension, one has to add a class implementing `com.tngtech.archunit.lang.extension.ArchUnitExtension`, add a text file (in UTF-8) to the directory `/META-INF/services`, named 'com.tngtech.archunit.lang.extension.ArchUnitExtension' and add a line containing the fully qualified class name of the custom extension.
+ArchUnit uses the standard Java `ServiceLoader` mechanism: a custom extension can be registered by adding
+* a class that implements `com.tngtech.archunit.lang.extension.ArchUnitExtension`, and
+* a text file `/META-INF/services/com.tngtech.archunit.lang.extension.ArchUnitExtension`
+containing the fully qualified class name of the custom extension (in UTF-8).

-Extensions can be configured via `archunit.properties`, in particular, only enabled extensions will be evaluated, i.e.
+Extensions can be configured via `archunit.properties`.
+In particular, extensions will only be evaluated if enabled in the following way:

 ```
 # this must be set to true, or the extension will never be called